lcocoenriquez/Blazor/README.md

 ## 7. How to create your first Blazor application with JetBrains Rider and .NET 10

-## 8. How to create your Github repo in JetBrains Rider for your first Blazor application.-
+## 8. How to create your Github repo in JetBrains Rider for your first Blazor application.